JoeyyScott/general-gielinor-game/README.md

 + [CSS](https://en.wikipedia.org/wiki/CSS) - Used as the main language for styling the website.

 ### Frameworks, libraries and programs
-+ [GIMP](https://www.gimp.org) - I used this program to design the background image and wireframes.
++ [GIMP](https://www.gimp.org) - I used this program to design the background image, wireframes and favicon image.
 + [coolors.co](https://coolors.co) - I used this tool to generate a colour scheme based on the RuneScape theme.
 + [Accessible Color Generator](https://learnui.design/tools/accessible-color-generator.html) - I used this tool in conjunction with coolors.co to provide a better colour contrast for accessibility.
 + [Transfonter](https://transfonter.org/) - A tool I used to generate the accompanying font files for my custom RuneScape Font.